sjpark0905/DNA-LDPC-codes/README.md

 DNA LDPC codes

-We use several libraries in this work.
+Thanks to libraries we used in this work..

 * ***LDPC***: Library for encoding and decoding are used.
 It is available in https://github.com/radfordneal/LDPC-codes.